sergigp/quasar/README.md

 ## Quasar - What is CQRS?
 In **CQRS** (Command Query Responsibility Segregation) basically says that an input in a software system can change state of retrieve it but not both.
-The artifacts that we use to do CQRS are `Commands` and `Queries` and we send it through `CommandBus` and `QueryBus.
-At [Letgo](https://www.letgo.com) we use to append the suffix Command or Query to each one as a convention.
+The artifacts that we use to do CQRS are `Commands` and `Queries` and we send it through `CommandBus` and `QueryBus`.
+We suggest append the suffix Command or Query to each one as a convention.

 Some examples of commands and queries: `AddUserCommand`, `SendMessageCommand`, `UpdateProductPriceCommand`, `FindUserQuery`, `FetchMessagesQuery`, ...